goodlabs-studio/advanced-kstreams-demos/Demo_1/README.md

 > NOTE 2: Remember that each task will get its own state store, so you will see configurations per task (with folders named 1_0, 1_1, 1_2, etc.) within the state directory.
 > The script prints out the configurations for each task, which is why you'll generally see it print out more than one set of configurations.

-To see the latest configurations automatically, run
+To see the latest configurations automatically, wait for the streams application to initialize, then run
 ```bash
 docker exec streams /app/resources/print_latest_rocksdb_options.sh
 ```